Temporary road closures

-We can apply to the Magistrates Court for an order to permanently close (stop up) part of the public highway if it’s no longer needed for public use. (under Section 116 of the Highways Act 1980)
+We can apply to the Magistrates Court for an order to permanently close (stop up) part of the public highway.
+This is if it’s no longer needed for public use (under Section 116 of the Highways Act 1980).

-Some roads, streets or footpaths are privately owned or maintained so we don’t have the powers to stop up or maintain them.
+Some roads, streets or footpaths are privately owned or maintained.
+We don’t have the powers to stop up or maintain them.

 Closing part of the highway for development

-We can also close part of a road permanently to allow development to take place, providing that the developer has, or may receive, planning permission (under Sections 247 or 257 of the Town and Country Planning Act 1990)
+We can also close part of a road permanently to allow development to take place.
+This is providing that the developer has, or may receive, planning permission.
+(You can find this under Sections 247 or 257 of the Town and Country Planning Act 1990).

-If you want to close part of a road for development, contact the National Transport Casework Team for further information, guidance and application forms.
+If you want to close part of a road for development contact the National Transport Casework Team.
+They can give you further information, guidance and application forms.